the-momentum/apple-health-mcp-server/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💼 About Momentum
 This project is part of Momentum’s open-source ecosystem, where we make healthcare technology more secure, interoperable, and AI-ready.
 Our goal is to help HealthTech teams adopt standards such as FHIR safely and efficiently.
-Momentum is a digital health agency recognized by FT1000, Deloitte Fast 50, and Forbes for building scalable, HIPAA-compliant solutions that power next-generation healthcare innovation.
+We are healthcare AI development experts, recognized by FT1000, Deloitte Fast 50, and Forbes for building scalable, HIPAA-compliant solutions that power next-generation healthcare innovation.

 📖 Want to learn from our experience?
-Read our insights → <a href="https://www.themomentum.ai/blog">themomentum.ai/blog</a>
+Read our insights → <a href="https://www.themomentum.ai/blog">themomentum.ai/blog</a>.
+Interested? <a href="http://themomentum.ai/lets-talk">Let's talk</a>!

 <div align="center">
   <p><em>Built with ❤️ by <a href="https://themomentum.ai">Momentum</a> • Transforming healthcare data management with AI</em></p>